teragrid/dgrid/docs/introduction.rst

 Thus, we are not so much interested in one-third or two-thirds of the validators, but in those proportions of the total voting power, which may not be uniformly distributed across individual validators.

-Since Tendermint can replicate arbitrary applications, it is possible to define a currency, and denominate the voting power in that currency.
+Since teragrid can replicate arbitrary applications, it is possible to define a currency, and denominate the voting power in that currency.
 When voting power is denominated in a native currency, the system is often referred to as Proof-of-Stake.
 Validators can be forced, by logic in the application, to "bond" their currency holdings in a security deposit that can be destroyed if they're found to misbehave in the consensus protocol.
 This adds an economic element to the security of the protocol, allowing one to quantify the cost of violating the assumption that less than one-third of voting power is Byzantine.

-The `Cosmos Network <http://cosmos.network>`__ is designed to use this Proof-of-Stake mechanism across an array of cryptocurrencies implemented as ABCI applications.
+The `Cosmos Network <http://cosmos.network>`__ is designed to use this Proof-of-Stake mechanism across an array of cryptocurrencies implemented as asura applications.

-The following diagram is Tendermint in a (technical) nutshell. `See here for high resolution version <https://github.com/mobfoundry/hackatom/blob/master/tminfo.pdf>`__.
+The following diagram is teragrid in a (technical) nutshell. `See here for high resolution version <https://github.com/mobfoundry/hackatom/blob/master/tminfo.pdf>`__.

 .. figure:: assets/tm-transaction-flow.png